Mansfield Dam Flood Operations

 681 feet msl: Lake Travis is considered full for water supply purposes at 681 feet msl.
 (At this level Lake Travis holds about 1.1 million acre-feet, the amount of water it would take to fill more than 1.1 million acres to a depth of 1 foot or about 363 billion gallons.)

-681 to 683 feet msl: When Lake Travis is forecast to rise to between 681 and 683 feet msl, LCRA may release up to 7,500 cubic feet per second (cfs), as long as even with the releases, the river stays below specified levels at three control points on the Colorado River downstream of the dam.
+681 to 683 feet msl: When Lake Travis is forecast to rise to between 681 and 683 feet msl, LCRA may release up to 7,500 cubic feet per second (cfs), if even with the releases, the river stays below specified levels at three control points on the Colorado River downstream of the dam.

-683 to 710 feet msl: When Lake Travis is forecast to rise to between 683 and 710 feet msl, LCRA may release up to 30,000 cfs, as long as even with the releases, the river stays below specified levels at three control points on the Colorado River downstream of the dam.
+683 to 710 feet msl: When Lake Travis is forecast to rise to between 683 and 710 feet msl, LCRA may release up to 30,000 cfs, if even with the releases, the river stays below specified levels at three control points on the Colorado River downstream of the dam.

-When Lake Travis is forecast to rise to between 681 ft msl and 710 ft msl, releases from
+When Lake Travis is forecast to rise to between 681 and 710 ft msl, releases from

 Location Control Stage (feet) Control Flow (cfs)